 If you want to make it as a graphic designer, there are endless new devices, smart apps and social sharing to help you make it happen.
 But what about things money can't buy?

 Aside from talent, what are the characteristics, qualities and mindsets needed to make it in this ever-changing creative industry?
 We quizzed the staff at Shillington on what it takes to become a successful graphic designer.

-A designer's job is to communicate a client's story, brand and ideas, but you'll also need good communication skills in order to present, charm and negotiate for your work.
+A designer's job is to communicate a client's story, brand and ideas, but you'll also need excellent communication skills to present, charm and negotiate for your work.
 It’s imperative to maintain professional in tricky situations and to be clear with a client on the brief.

-You won’t get far in design if you don’t have a love of art, or a curiosity for the world around you.
-Designers love to look beyond the surface of things, to explore both the minute detail and the big picture
+You won’t get far in design if you don’t have a love of art or an interest in the world around you.
+Designers love to look beyond the surface of things, to explore both the minute detail and the big picture.

 3. Passion and Drive

 You don’t end up in a creative industry unless you do what you love.
 But even with passion and talent, design is a labour of love.
-The work inevitably entails odd hours, long edits, bizarre briefs and tricky workloads.
-You have to use that passion to keep going when you are exhausted but you know it could make it better.
-You learn to balance projects and master time management, but you must have drive from the start.
+The work inevitably entails odd hours, big edits, bizarre briefs and tricky workloads.
+You have to use that passion to keep going when you are exhausted, but you know it could make it better.
+You learn to balance projects and master time management, but you must be driven from the start.

 5. Ability to Take Criticism

 Possibly the toughest thing for any designer, but everyone has to deal with criticism.
 As a designer, you have to be good at taking direction to improve your work and build on communication.
 It’s an evolving process and often produces positives in the end.

 As well as the aesthetic aspect of design, it’s good to enjoy the problem-solving side too.
 As a designer, you have to think logistically and critically to make things work.
 Creativity is needed not only to produce something brilliant but also to work out how the pieces fit together and turn ideas into a finished product.